INTRODUCTION

 After this

 “After this” here stands for Jesus’ teaching on the requirement of his followers to consume his flesh and blood to attain eternal life (Jn 6:48-58).
-That made little sense to many disciples, and they found it offensive because it was against the traditional beliefs and teachings.
+That made little sense to many disciples, and they found it offensive because it was against traditional beliefs and teachings.

 many disciples withdrew

-Not all disciples leave Jesus forever.
+Not all disciples left Jesus forever.
 Those who left were all or part of the disciples who are mentioned in John 6:60 who said, “This saying is hard; who can accept it?”
 They were the nominal disciples who were baptized to join the company of Jesus but were not deep-rooted in faith.
 They had their own perception of the Messiah, which they failed to see in Jesus.

 The 12 apostles, 72 disciples, some devoted women, and many others continued following Jesus as his disciples.
 After the resurrection, Jesus had 120 disciples in Jerusalem (Acts 1:15), and 500 in Galilee (1 Cor 15:6).
-Jesus did not express any offense at those who withdrew from his discipleship.
-They had the freedom to join him and leave him.
+Jesus did not express any offence at those who withdrew from his discipleship.
+They had the freedom to join him or leave him. no longer followed him

 (67) Jesus asked the Twelve, “Will you also go away?”

 (68) Simon Peter answered him, “Lord, to whom shall we go?
-You have the words of eternal life.
+You have the words of eternal life.”

 Simon Peter answered him